Japan’s economic problems are serious and getting worse. Foremost among them is the crushing burden of government debt.

 Japan’s trade balance is about to go negative for the first time since 1980.
 Land values and Nikkei stock values have fallen to about 30 percent of 1989 levels.
-Now, educated young Japanese women are emigrating, Japanese companies are shifting production overseas (even to the U.S.), national politics are in gridlock (six prime ministers in the past five years), and last year Japan experienced its first mass street protests in decades.
+Now, educated young Japanese women are emigrating, Japanese companies are shifting production overseas (even to the U.S.), national politics are in gridlock (six in the past five years), and last year Japan experienced its first mass street protests in decades.

 The economic troubles are symptoms of at least three sets of deeper social problems.
 Regardless of what policies Japan now adopts, its troubles can only increase unless those social problems are solved.
 While all three of these also beset other industrial societies, certain local attitudes make them more severe in Japan.

 Marriage and Babies

 Throughout the industrial world, birth rates are falling, and fewer people are marrying.
 Japan’s rate (7.31 births per year per 1,000 people), already the world’s lowest, is still dropping.
 If its rate of decrease over the past two years is extrapolated, it reaches zero by 2017.
 Naturally, this dire outcome won’t actually happen, but the calculation does emphasize that the problem is increasing.

 In the U.S. and most European countries, in contrast, birth rates are still more than 10 per year per 1,000 people, and in Nigeria and Tanzania, they are more than 40.